codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

     See the :doc:`../cli/cli_commands` page for detailed information.

 .. warning:: If you enable :ref:`auto-routing-legacy` and place the command file in **app/Controllers**,
-    anyone could access the command with the help of auto-routing via HTTP.
+    anyone could access the command with the help of Auto Routing (Legacy) via HTTP.

 Global Options
 ==============